ros2/design/articles/101_build_tool.md

 Based on the above information a decision has been made to pick `colcon` as the universal build tool which was not an easy one.

-To elaborate on the rational one significant advantage of `colcon` is that it is ready to be deployed for ROS 2 right now and it covers our current use cases.
+To elaborate on the rationale one significant advantage of `colcon` is that it is ready to be deployed for ROS 2 right now and it covers our current use cases.
 Another argument leaning towards `colcon` is the expected little effort to provide devel / PR / prerelease jobs on build.ros2.org across all targeted platforms for the upcoming *Bouncy* release.
 While some additional feature and usability options are still missing they can be added in the future whenever there is time and/or demand for them.